SafalNarsingh/SafalNarsingh/README.md

 #

 <h3>Hey <img src="https://github.com/SafalNarsingh/SafalNarsingh/blob/70858c78df683120fa5934d3e60a0cf22c09d929/robot.gif" width="25"> , I'm Safal Narshing Shrestha,  </h3>
 I am an undergraduate in the 4th semester majoring in Computer Science at Kathmandu University, 28 Kilo in Nepal.
-I am working on AR-based research and its impact on Autistic Children.
+I am working on research-based project for analyzing the enhancement of vocabulary learning in autistic childrens' of Nepal with the help of cARd toolkit, a toolkit consisiting of some cards, board and an AR app.

 <h2>Quick Facts</h2>